al-ce/gopgrest/README.md

 | `/{tablename}/{id}`          | DELETE | Delete a row by ID          | ---                | `row {id} deleted from table {tablename}`  |
 | `/{tablename}?{querystring}` | DELETE | Delete rows by query params | ---                | `rows deleted in table {tablename}: {n}`   |

-## REST Query language (based on RSQL)
+## REST Query language (based on restSQL)

-The project has a goal to be compatible with the [rsql-jpa-specification](https://github.com/perplexhub/rsql-jpa-specification) with additional features.
+This project is aiming to implement a URL query parameter parser similar to [restSQL](http://restsql.org/doc/Overview.html).

 Query parameters can be added to a GET request after a `?` query separator.
 Keys and their values are separated by `=`.
 Multiple subqueries can be joined with `&`.